-Radio Talking Book Service provides human-voiced print information choices to individuals who have disabilities that prevent them from reading.
-RTBS has two programs: Radio Talking Book Network, a statewide radio reading service bringing the printed word to life with the reading of 11 newspapers and programming from over 75 periodicals; and Listening Link, an educational reading program providing recordings of textbooks and course material required for academic success.
+Radio Talking Book Service provides human-voiced information choices to individuals who have disabilities which prevent them from reading, ensuring equal access to current, local print media necessary to lead a self-directed, productive life.
+Our two programs are: Radio Talking Book Network, a statewide radio reading service with programming from 11 newspapers and over 70 periodicals; and Listening Link, an educational program providing recordings of textbooks required for academic success.

 The Listening Link program assists blind, visually impaired, and learning disabled students in eliminating educational barriers they face.
 Founded in 1992, Listening Link works with area schools and colleges, providing human-voiced recordings of textbooks and other course material required for degree completion and academic success.
 Volunteers provide over 2,000 hours of recorded textbooks and other educational materials that are not already available commercially or through such sources as the Library of Congress or Recordings for the Blind and Dyslexic.

 "The variety of programs and news media...it's amazing!"
 Betty from Omaha gushes.

 A 90 year-old Omaha listener tells us, "If I was stranded on a desert island, the only thing I would need to be happy would be my Radio Talking Book receiver."

 Carol from Omaha told us "I've had to give up the Omaha World Herald and I've had that for 50 years.
 I'm so excited to listen to the Omaha World Herald with my radio!"

 "You have a wonderful program to help the visually impaired.
 We are very much interested in staying alive intellectually," said an RTBN listener from Council Bluffs, IA.